emmt/ScientificCameras.jl/README.md

 imgs = read(cam, UInt8, 10)
 ```

-which reads 10 images of pixel type `UInt8` and return them as a vector of
+which reads 10 images of element type `UInt8` and return them as a vector of
 images.
-Each image is a Julia array whose element type is the pixel type and
+Each image is a Julia array whose dimensions are those of the chosen
-the dimensions those of the chosen region of interest (ROI).
-It is however
+region of interest (ROI).
+It is however possible that the first dimension (the
-possible that the first dimension (the *width*) be different to that of the ROI
+*width*) be different to that of the ROI to accommodate for different sizes for
-to accommodate for different sizes for the pixel format used by the camera and
-the chosen pixel type.
+the pixel format used by the camera and the chosen element type.

 ### Continuous acquisition